Ascoor/forensitrain/README.en.md

 metadata about a target number.
 Results include country, carrier information, potential social media profiles and known breach exposure.

-## Key Features
+-## Key Features

 - Phone number parsing with `phonenumbers`
-- Carrier and line type lookup via NumVerify
+- Carrier and line type lookup using only `phonenumbers`
 - Social profile discovery using Maigret
 - Optional Sherlock lookup for more profiles
-- Breach checks through HaveIBeenPwned
+- Breach checks using public `scylla.sh` and `dehashed` datasets
 - Export reports as JSON or PDF
 - Bilingual UI with dark mode
 - Unified enrichment endpoint returning a confidence score